 Do I need a visa?

 British passport holders do not require a visa to enter Ecuador for stays up to 90 days.
+The officer will simply stamp your passport with an arrival date when you arrive.
 Other nationalities should check with their nearest Ecuadorian Embassy/Consulate.

 What happens on arrival?